xenesisaco/xenesisaco-Credit_Risk_Analysi/README.md

 ## Results
 ### RandomOverSampler
 Balanced accuracy score is 65%.
-The high_risk precision is about 1% only with 62% sensitivity which makes a F1 of 2% only.
+Sensitivity is about 62% while precision in high_risk is about 1%.
+This makes a F1 of 2% only.
-Due to the high number of the low_risk population, its precision is almost 100% with a sensitivity of 68%
+Precision is almost 100% due to the large number of the low_risk population, with a sensitivity of 68%.

 ![1 3](https://user-images.githubusercontent.com/98041751/172724989-f3f96fd9-26a2-491d-a89f-2e6114c8ac8f.png)